Skip to content

-Situated between Lough Swilly and sandy bay of Mulroy, on the Northern coast of the Fanad Peninsula in North Donegal Fanad Head lighthouse has stood the test of time, shining its two beacons of coloured lights since St. Patrick’s day in 1817.
+Situated between Lough Swilly and the sandy bay of Mulroy on the northern coast of the Fanad Peninsula in North Donegal, Fanad Head lighthouse has stood the test of time, shining its two coloured beacons since St. Patrick’s Day in 1817.
 It’s easy to recognise the main attraction on this peninsula, conceived as essential to seafarers following a tragedy over 200 years ago.

 A full view of Fanad Head Lighthouse and the surrounding buildings